APSS-Imperial/SQUAD/README.md

-# SQUAD
-Username Squatting on Online Social Networks: A Study on X
+# Paper : Username Squatting on Online Social Networks: A Study on X

+Paper Link:

+Framework: SQUAD